Thank you for attending the 5th annual Breakthrough Breakfast! Couldn't make it? Watch the recording below!

-Tom Murphy (CBC Nova Scotia News) will host this virtual event, which will feature live entertainment and a pair of panel discussions concerning important COVID-19 pandemic-related issues.
+Tom Murphy (CBC Nova Scotia News) hosted this virtual event, which featured live entertainment and a pair of panel discussions concerning important COVID-19 pandemic-related issues.

 PANEL DISCUSSION 1:

 Patient access to care has been a topic of conversation in this region for quite some time.
 While the global health pandemic caused by the novel corona virus COVID-19 created catastrophic health impacts, it forced us to look at how we can better provide access to care, utilizing virtual technologies.

 Dr. Fred Burge: Dalhousie Professor and Faculty Researcher, Department of Family Medicine

 COVID-19 Research Project: Primary Care and Pandemics: How Do We Get Care to Those Who Need It?

 Dr. Ashley Miller: Dalhousie Assistant professor, Division of General Internal Medicine , Department of Medicine

 COVID-19 Research Project: Right Care, Right Time, Right Place: Leveraging a Virtual Care Solution in the Delivery of Community-Based Care for COVID-19 Patients

 Mr. Rick Cameron: Recovering COVID-19 patient

 Health care providers can suffer burnout at the best of time, but experience further strain during a global health pandemic.
 What does this experience look like and how can we best help those on the frontlines with mental health and burnout issues?